 Goal: Keep defense spending at empire levels even as America pulls back globally.

-Why: Defense contractor profits, existing commitments to 750+ overseas bases, political fear of looking "weak," and genuine competition with China.
+Why: Defense contractor profits, existing global commitments and a vast network of overseas bases, political fear of looking "weak," and genuine competition with China.

 Result: $900+ billion military budget every year—even as America retreats from global commitments.
-We're spending empire-level money while losing empire-level influence.
+We’re spending at superpower scale while our influence shrinks.
 Paying to maintain bases and weapons systems worldwide we can't effectively use.
-All cost, declining benefit.
+All cost, diminishing benefit.

 The Financial Sector